 A central element is to understand how human factors influence the risk management process.

-Numerous competent AtoN Authorities have developed their own risk management processes such as the IALA approved Port and Waterway Safety Assessment (PAWSA) and IALA Waterway Risk Assessment Program (IWRAP) tools.
+Numerous competent AtoN Authorities have developed their own risk management processes such as the IALA approved Port and Waterway Safety Assessment (PAWSA) and IALA Waterway Risk Assessment Program (IWRAP Mk 2) tools.
 Although both of these analysis tools provide the AtoN Authority with information on waterway risks, IWRAP is quantitative, whereas, PAWSA is qualitative.
 Each has its advantages and disadvantages.
 The quantitative tool can provide direct information on a specific area but is limited to the number of data points and the quality of the data.
 The qualitative assessment can capture a more complete spectrum of hazards and issues but does not provide accurate importance for each.
 Often a combination of the two can produce the best results.

 Step 1 - Identify Hazards